 Mural painter William Lazos painting the mural with assistance from

-This unique poetry mural is produced by Arts Etobicoke, participating in Amnesty International's Project: Urban Canvas – a series of 30 murals throughout Toronto, celebrating the 60th anniversary of the Universal Declaration of Human Rights. www.aito.ca/urbancanvas.
+This unique poetry mural is produced by Arts Etobicoke, participating in Amnesty International's Project: Urban Canvas – a series of 30 murals throughout Toronto, celebrating the 60th anniversary of the Universal Declaration of Human Rights, www.aito.ca/urbancanvas.

-We have chosen Article 13 for the theme of the mural - “Everyone has the right to freedom of movement.”
+We chose Article 13 for the theme of the mural - “Everyone has the right to freedom of movement.”
 Dionne Brand, City of Toronto’s Poet Laureate has written an original poem based on this Article and artist Susan Rowe Harrison developed the design of the mural.
 Mural painter William Lazos painted the mural with assistance from youth volunteers.

 The Art Alley Mural Project is a unique addition to our visually rich neighbourhood.
 Currently there are 15 heritage murals within a 10-block radius depicting history of the area dating back to 1800’s.
 In order to reflect the current cultural landscape, our mural will shine a light on the area’s contemporary and multi-cultural voices.

 We acknowledge the support of the following sponsors: